 Teaching these skills makes you a transformational coach.
 These outcomes are possible for you but they depend on your ability to coach the mental game and give your players drills to do to build these skills, the skills that make them mentally a tough baseball player and mentally tough in life.

-My 10 Pillars of Mental Performance Training for Baseball Programs has been the secret weapon for my own success as a baseball mental performance coach and the success of the 4 NCAA National Championship winning programs, 3 MLB Cy Young Winners, 6 MLB All-Stars and 4 MLB Futures Game players in 2021 that I am coach and the countless high school state champions I’ve worked with, two of which were a part of this Baseball Group Coaching in the spring of 2021.
+My 10 Pillars of Mental Performance Training for Baseball Programs has been the secret weapon for my own success as a baseball mental performance coach and the success of the 4 NCAA National Championship winning programs, 4 MLB Cy Young Winners and in 2021 alone 6 of my players were MLB All-Stars and 4 competed in the MLB Futures Game.
+I’ve also had countless high school state champions I’ve worked with, two of which were a part of this Baseball Group Coaching in the spring of 2021.

 When I’m not training for my next endurance race, chillin’ with my French Bulldogs or working to lower my handicap on the golf course, I’m coaching MLB All-Starts like Corbin Burnes, mentoring MLB’s top prospects like Bobby Witt Jr. Cole Winn and Josh Jung.
 Or I am working over zoom with top college and high school programs.

 And I’ve done this all without adding another weight, batting cage or bullpen session to your schedule.
 Meaning you get to enjoy building a winning mindset, routines and habits without having to add hours of more time on the field and in the gym.
 Time that you probably can’t fit into your players’ already overwhelmed schedule.

 Having been in your shoes, I have grown passionate about bringing all my knowledge to you and your program in a group setting so that I can continue to support coaches in making as big of an impact and influence as they can in the lives of those who call them ‘Coach.’